ibericode/mailchimp-for-wordpress/readme.txt

 - Prevented notice when saving Form widget settings for the first time.
 - Add `autofill="off"` to honeypot field.
 - Remove nonces from forms as they're not really useful for publicly available features.
-- Errors returned by MailChimp are now logged for Forms as well.
+- Errors returned by Mailchimp are now logged for Forms as well.
-- Pre-select MailChimp list if there's just one list in the connected account.
+- Pre-select Mailchimp list if there's just one list in the connected account.
 - Added missing translation calls for Form Editor.

 #### 3.0.2 - November 25, 2015